The Will of Dr John Morton, Cardinal, Archbishop of Canterbury (c.1420-1500)

 With John Morton’s role in the key period of investigation (1483-1486), coupled with Dr Knott’s academic neutrality, revealing Morton’s will in full for the first time would not only be consistent with the aims and ambition of the project, but might offer new connections and insight into this important figure.
 Previously, only a short extract of Morton’s will was available in English translation.1

-With thanks to Marie Barnfield whose meticulous and informed transcript and decipherment of the very difficult hand of the original manuscript considerably expedited Dr Knott’s own reading of the original text, and author, Isolde Martyn, whose investigations into John Morton instigated this complete English translation of his will.
+With thanks also to Marie Barnfield whose meticulous and informed transcript and decipherment of the very difficult hand of the original manuscript considerably expedited Dr Knott’s own reading of the original text, and author, Isolde Martyn, whose investigations into John Morton instigated this complete English translation of his will.

 Image of (possibly) John Morton from the roof boss in Bere Regis Church, Dorset.
 Reproduced by kind permission of Michael Day.